From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Introduction

 Our hybrid learning model alone provides the necessary information for an aircraft surface movement compliance check, which happens when a pilot misinterprets the given clearance.
 Moreover, by adding a risk module, our work enables the estimation of airport surface movement collision risk assessment capability, which happens either if the ATCo misjudges the speed of the aircraft, or if the ATCo forgets a previous issued clearance.
 The contributions are highlighted here as,

-\begin{itemize} \item We created our own ATC communication transcript dataset and annotated into NER training format, as well as our approach of encoding ATC rules as regular expressions. \item We provide the approach of incorporating the ATC-rules into NER training, evaluate and compare different setups and token-level embedding models and show the time and space complexity between setups. \item We propose the contextual similarity based search to link the destination ATC phraseology to the node names in NASA FACET layout maps. \item We propose the link travel time based airport surface collision risk assessment formulation, and show effectiveness on two recently occurred real-world accident scenarios. \end{itemize}
+\begin{itemize} \item We created our own ATC communication transcript dataset and annotated in NER training format, as well as our approach of encoding ATC rules as regular expressions. \item We provide the hybrid-learning approach of incorporating the ATC-rules into NER training.
+Through evaluating and comparing different setups and token-level embedding models, we show the complexity and sensitivity studies between setups. \item We propose the link travel speed based spatiotemporal airport ground collision risk formulation, and provide the real-time implementation of risk warning system. \item We show effectiveness of the proposed framework through the reconstruction of three real-world accident scenarios. \end{itemize}

 The rest of the paper is organized as follows: \Cref{sec: review} gives a literature review of related literature, where a review of the usage of language AI in aviation \Cref{subsec: language-ai-review}, along with a review of surface collision risk model is provided in \Cref{subsec: risk-review}. \Cref{sec: methodology} discusses the proposed methodology, which is composed of two sub-modules, the ATC rule-enhanced learning module \Cref{subsec: ner-learning} and the risk formulation in \Cref{subsec: riskmodel}.
-We demonstrate our approach with two case studies in \Cref{sec: case-study}, both of which occurred recently. \Cref{sec: conclusion} concludes the paper.
+We demonstrate our approach with three case studies in \Cref{sec: case-study}. \Cref{sec: conclusion} concludes the paper.